Xomega-Net/Xomega.Docs/docs/generators/data/entities.md

 You should never edit the generated entity classes directly to avoid losing your changes when you rerun the generator.
 :::

 The generated entity classes are declared as partial, so you can add any fields to them by declaring your own partial classes in separate files.
-You can have such a partial class generated automatically for you, if it doesn't exist yet, if you add `edm:customize` element to the object's `config` element, and set the `extend="true"` attribute, as follows.
+You can have such a partial class generated automatically for you if it doesn't exist yet if you add `edm:customize` element to the object's `config` element, and set the `extend="true"` attribute, as follows.

 ```xml
 <object name="person">